Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 * One major advantage of native apps are currently push notifications.

+* Browser Support
-* Notifications are supported by major browsers.
+    * _Notifications_ are supported by major browsers.
 The status for Edge is "Under Consideration".

-* Service Workers are only supported in the latest Chrome, Firefox and Opera.
+    * _Service Workers_ are only supported in the latest Chrome, Firefox and Opera.
 The status for Safari is unknown.
 The status for Edge is "Under Consideration".

-* Push Notifications are only supported in the latest Chrome and Firefox.
+    * _Push Notifications_ are only supported in the latest Chrome and Firefox.
 The Safari implementation is non-standard, Opera has it "on the roadmap" and Edge has it "Under Consideration".
     * Implementation status can be checked on [jakearchibald.github.io/isserviceworkerready](https://jakearchibald.github.io/isserviceworkerready/) and [status.modern.ie](https://dev.windows.com/en-us/microsoft-edge/platform/status/).

 * Demo is listening for the `#topconfpush` hashtag and then pushing a notification.

-* Code for the live demo is available on [github.com/philnash/the-web-is-getting-pushy](https://github.com/philnash/the-web-is-getting-pushy).
+The code is available on [github.com/philnash/the-web-is-getting-pushy](https://github.com/philnash/the-web-is-getting-pushy).

 * It is possible to push notifications to your users via your web app, but try to follow the lessons learned in native apps over the last few years and don't overdo it.